openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Set's the value of the vector to the excatly middle point of it with another one given as parameter
+Set's the value of the vector to the exactly middle point of it with another one given as parameter